-Normal facility operating hours are Monday through Friday, 7:30 am to 5:00 pm.
+Normal facility operating hours are Monday through Friday, 7:30 a.m. to 5 p.m.
 Inspectors do not work on the following observed holidays: Memorial Day, Independence Day, Labor Day, Thanksgiving Day, and Christmas Day through New Year's Day (i.e., winter shutdown).
-If there is an inability to inspect during normal facility operating hours due to safety concerns, testing activities that prevent access to the site, or unexpected circumstances (e.g., sick/personal leave, inclement weather, facility shutdown, or KAFB gate closure), the inspection will be completed as soon as possible on the next available normal business day.
+If an inspection is unable to occur during normal facility operating hours due to safety concerns, testing activities that prevent access to the site, or unexpected circumstances (e.g., sick/personal leave, inclement weather, facility shutdown, or KAFB gate closure), the inspection will be completed as soon as possible on the next available normal business day.
 The reason for the delay will be stated on the inspection reporting form.